objcio/articles/2014-09-10-rapid-prototyping-in-swift-playgrounds.md

 As a very simplified explanation of these values: The results represent 'bins' of sine wave frequencies, starting at the left, with the values in those bins corresponding to the amplitude of the wave detected at that frequency.
 They are symmetric about the center, so you can ignore the values on the right half of that graph.

 What you can observe is that for the frequency 4.0, amplitude 2.0 wave, we see a value of 2.0 binned in bin number 4 in the FFT.
 Likewise, for the frequency 1.0, amplitude 1.0 wave, we see a 1.0 value in bin number 1 of the FFT.
-The FFT of the combined sine waves, despite the complex shape of that resultant wave, clearly pulls out the amplitude and frequency of both component waves in their separate bins as if the FFTs themselves were added.
+The FFT of the combined sine waves, despite the complex shape of that resultant wave, clearly pulls out the amplitude and frequency of both component waves in their separate bins, as if the FFTs themselves were added.

-Again, this is a simplification of the FFT operation, and there are shortcuts taken in the above FFT code, but the point is that we can explore even a complex signal processing operation easily using step-by-step creation of functions in a playground and testing each operation with immediate graphical feedback.
+Again, this is a simplification of the FFT operation, and there are shortcuts taken in the above FFT code, but the point is that we can easily explore even a complex signal processing operation using step-by-step creation of functions in a playground and testing each operation with immediate graphical feedback.

 ## The Case for Rapid Prototyping Using Swift Playgrounds